Independence will not rely on ‘back-of-a-fag-packet’ plan like Brexit – minister

 The First Minister also said renewable energy would be the “bedrock” of the economy of an independent Scotland as North Sea revenues decline.

-Speaking on BBC Radio Scotland on Tuesday, one of the Ms Sturgeon’s ministers rejected comparisons to the Brexit campaign.
+Speaking on BBC Radio Scotland on Tuesday, one of Ms Sturgeon’s ministers rejected comparisons with the Brexit campaign.

 “We have produced already three prospectus papers, we’ve got more to come in the series, where we’re setting out the case to the people of Scotland, giving them the information so they can make an informed choice,” Europe minister Neil Gray said on Good Morning Scotland.